 If you wish to be vigilant in making sure that parasite infestations never even begin, there are a number of preventative treatments available in injected, spot-on and tablet forms.
 Consult your vet to find the most appropriate pet medication for your pet.

-Anyone who has a cat that likes to wake them up early in the morning should appreciate this You Tube video.
+Anyone who has a cat that likes to shred the toilet paper should appreciate this You Tube video.
+It must be in their nature!